Seanba/ST2U_SwapTexture/README.md

 Unity 2018.1 added the [Sprite Atlas](https://docs.unity3d.com/2018.1/Documentation/Manual/class-SpriteAtlas.html) asset to resolve issues with seams.
 This is a helpful way to have Unity automatically add borders to your tiles so we no longer worry about mathematical precision with texture samplers.

 **However!** This convenience copies our tiles into texture resources we don't have control over.
-Further, we have no idea *where* on the sprite altas our tiles are placed.
+Further, we have no idea *where* on the sprite altas (i.e. the texture coordinates) our tiles are placed.

 **Long story short**: Sprite atlases rob us of the ability to simply swap out textures in our tiled map layers.